With the combination of a small number of people + software + servers and robots

 In an age when this is the norm, what should we do next?
 That is the question we should be asking.

-For example, if you have the task of "creating materials," you will suddenly feel motivated if you have a sense of reality that you can reach someone's mind and convey something.
+For example, if you have the task of "creating materials," you will suddenly feel motivated if you have the reality that you can reach someone's mind and convey something.

 However, "creating materials" as just a task to be done seems unlikely to motivate people to do anything other than personal goals such as the speed and quantity of materials to be created.

-When I run a project with my team, or hold a department meeting, I often think of little tricks to make people aware of various aspects of the project, such as "Let's deliver this kind of message to this person.
+When I run a project with my team, or hold a department meeting, I often think of little tricks to make people aware of various aspects of the project, such as, "Let's deliver this message to this person.

 In any case, as soon as you are in the company, everything is "hardened" as a task to be done on time, and you lose a sense of fulfillment.